-Welcome to Part 3 on how guitar pickups work and how you can build your own.
-In the last article, we discussed how the magnets and coils work, and how they work together to create the sound that you hear.
-This time around, we are going to look at the tools, pickup parts, and other things that you will need to build your project from scratch.
+Welcome to Part 3, on how guitar pickups work and how you can build your own.
+In the last article, we discussed the way the magnets and coils work, and the way they work together to create the sound that you hear.
+This time around, we’re going to look at the tools, pickup parts, and other things that you will need to build your project from scratch.

 You will need surprisingly few tools to build your pickups, and what you do need will not be very expensive or they will last for several pickups.
 What you need, exactly, depends on whether you will purchase the individual parts that create the bobbin as a kit, or if you intend to build them yourself.

 The first item that you will need is called a Digital Voltmeter, also known as a Multimeter.
 This device can be purchased (usually for less than $15) at any hardware store.
 Harbor Freight often offers a deal on these devices if you sign up for their newsletter and they have several models in stock.

 A voltmeter is a very important testing device that you will need for many more reasons than building guitar pickups.
 It’s basically a box with two leads (a red and a black) coming out of it, a rotary knob to select what you want to test for, and a digital display.
 You can use these leads to test AC and DC voltage, DC amps, resistors, diodes, and more.
 Some can even test capacitors and transistors.
 This tool will be invaluable for testing your work and diagnosing problems in many situations, but you will not need the most expensive model; the simplest version will do just fine.

 We will use the voltmeter to see if the pickup works, what the DC Resistance is, what the Output mV is, and what the polarity is (regular wound or reverse wound) (Fig 1).

 The soldering iron is probably the most important tool that you will use in your “guitar garage.”
 We will need it to build our pickups and for pretty much every repair that we will ever need to do.
 You’ll need it for fixing jacks, switches, knobs, and cables.